marssaljr/faceui/README.md

 ## :memo: License

-This project is under the MIT license.
-See the [LICENSE](https://github.com/marssaljr/c3po/blob/main/LICENSE) for more information.
+This project is under the Unlicense.
+See the [LICENSE](https://github.com/marssaljr/userinterface/blob/main/LICENSE) for more information.

 ---